lubuntu-team/manual/source/3/3.2/3.2.2/appearance.rst

 Chapter 3.2.2 Appearance
 ========================

-Appearance is a program that changes the theming of LXQt for a different visual look.
+Appearance is the default program that changes the theming of LXQt for a different visual look.

 Version